microsoft/iomt-fhir/docs/BicepInstallation.md

 The 'deploymentScripts' resource is used to upload the sample mapping templates and build and push container images to the ACR.
 An additional Storage Account is provisioned to run these deployment scripts.
 A Container Instance is also created for each 'deploymentScripts' resource instance and is deleted upon successful deployment.

+To view the progress of the deployment, navigate to the resource group in Azure Portal and select the 'Deployments' tab under 'Settings' in the left panel.

 ## Option 3: Execute a single PowerShell deployment script locally
 Run the following command to run the PowerShell script: